 Do you love wearing leggings?
+How about sewing your own leggings?
 Yes, no, maybe?
 We are 100% team leggings in this house.
-My girls are on the slimmer side so, I've always had a hard time finding pants to fit them, even in their baby and toddler years.
-Enter in the legging fad that returned from the 80s.
-Yay!!
 I don't buy my youngest daughter any other kind of pants.
-Heck, they are even my go-to pants (that double as acceptable Pajama pants) to wear out of the house.
+Heck, they are even my go-to pants (read: secret pajama pants) to wear out of the house.
 So, if you aren't on board with making your own leggings yet, you will be after reading this.
-At least, I hope you'll be on board.
+At least, I hope you will.

 If you've been dying to make leggings that actually fit your body, look no further.
 Grab this FREE pattern to get started.
 You'll be cozy and cute in no time.
 Lately, simple patterns have been more my jam.
 Take all your measurements and write them down on paper.

 I measured my waist, hip, knee, calve, thigh, and ankle widths.
 The sizing put me into a size Large waist, Medium hips, and narrowed down to an X-Small in the ankle department.
 I love my weird body.
 Buying leggings from the store is never fun because they are baggy in all the wrong places.
 You might be the exact opposite.
 We're going to make these leg prisons according to your own measurements.
 Wooo!!

 My original plan was to follow a tutorial and draft my own pair.
 Well, my brain couldn't do all the math.
 So, in the end, I found this pattern that worked perfectly for me!
 Let's get started.